5.7. Queues¶

 custom = {"threads": 10}

-In this example, the worker
+In this example:

-4.7.2.1.
+5.7.2.1.
 Disabling Functions¶

-For example, to disable the custom
+For example, if you don’t want a queue to run custom plugin tasks, you can disable the custom

 [Queue no-custom]